-He stresses that the environmental challenges related to waste production, emissions and biodiversity should be taken seriously.
+"Every day we strive to meet the highest industry standards," says President and CEO Svein Richard Brandtzæg.
+He stresses that the challenges related to waste production, emissions and biodiversity must be taken seriously.

 Hydro's ambition is to reduce environmental impact to a minimum throughout the entire life cycle of our products.
 Through the acquisition of Vale's aluminium operations in Brazil in 2011, we have also become a major extractor of bauxite and refiner of alumina.
 This confronts us with new challenges.
 At the bauxite mine in Paragominas, extensive programs have been established for the proper rehabilitation of forest and agricultural areas after bauxite is extracted.
 At the Alunorte alumina refinery in Barcarena, major efforts have been made to ensure the safe storage of the red mud created in the refining process.